-Installing LMDE7 with full disk encryption using RAID (mdadm), LUKS, LVM2 and USB unlock on a computer with a UEFI bootloader
+Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 Semyon A Mironov